MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 > **Figure T.** NHMUK PV R5937, "The Archbishop", cervical vertebra T. Top row: left lateral view; second row: dorsal view (anterior to right); bottom row (left to right): posterior, right lateral, and anterior views.

 XXX Cervical T is about 80cm long, but too awkwardly located to measure more fully.
 It is in poor condition.
+But OLD/new-visit measures it as 85cm.

 ![Red-cyan anaglyph of Cervical T](figures/export/archbishop-cervical-t--anterior-3d.jpeg)